silvacms/documentation/source/silva/contents/permission.rst

 ``zope2.Public``

-    Everybody have this permission
+    Everybody has this permission

 ``zope2.AccessContentsInformation``

-    Zope 2 access to contents information.
+    Zope 2 access to content information.

 ``zope2.View``